• Home

 Operating Committees

-Operating committees are created by the Board and may be terminated by the Board if the Board feels the committee no longer serves a purpose.
+The Board creates operating committees as necessary to carry out the program activities of SDPA.
+Committees created by the Board may be terminated by the Board if the Board feels the committee no longer serves its purpose.
 The Board may decide to merge operating committees or to split an operating committee into two or more committees.
 At any given time, operating committees may be active, inactive or in a state of proposal.

 Task Forces